CHENZeyi1101/WB_Algo/README.md

 # Abstract

-We develop a framework utilizing statistical estimators and stochastic iterations to compute 2-Wasserstein barycenters for continuous, non-parametric probability distributions.
-Our work provides the first thorough convergence proof for implementable stochastic versions of an iterative method from Álvarez-Esteban et al. (2016).
-We establish convergence guarantees and identify conditions for geometric convergence rates under bounded optimal transport map estimation errors.
-We propose a computationally efficient algorithm supporting measures with Caffarelli-type regularity properties, utilizing modified entropic optimal transport map estimation.
-Additionally, we introduce a novel synthetic benchmark generation procedure where input distributions have meaningful characteristics and barycenters are approximately known.
-Experimental validation using both synthetic and real datasets demonstrates computational efficiency, estimation quality, and sampling versatility.
+We develop an estimator-based stochastic fixed-point framework for approximately computing the 2-Wasserstein barycenter of continuous, non-parametric probability measures.
+Notably, we provide the first rigorous convergence analysis for implementable estimator-based stochastic extensions of the fixed-point iterative scheme proposed by Álvarez-Esteban, del Barrio, Cuesta-Albertos, and Matrán (2016).
+In particular, we establish almost sure convergence, and identify sufficient conditions for geometric rates of convergence under controlled errors in optimal transport (OT) map estimation.
+We subsequently propose a concrete, provably convergent, and computationally tractable stochastic algorithm that accommodates input measures satisfying Caffarelli-type regularity conditions, which form a dense subset of the Wasserstein space.
+This algorithm leverages a modified entropic OT map estimator to enable efficient and scalable implementation.
+To facilitate quantitative evaluation, we further propose a novel and efficient procedure for synthetically generating benchmark instances, in which the input measures exhibit non-trivial features and the corresponding barycenters are approximately known.
+Numerical experiments on both synthetic and real-world datasets demonstrate the strong computational efficiency, estimation accuracy, and sampling flexibility of our approach.

-Keywords: Wasserstein barycenter, optimal transport, information aggregation, transportation map estimation
+**Keywords:** Wasserstein barycenter, optimal transport, transportation map estimation, entropic regularization

 # Descriptions of folders